Delos Greece Travel Guide

 Autumn (September-October): Similar to spring, mild and pleasant, 20-26°C (68-79°F).
 Sea water stays warm.
 Wind levels are lower than high summer.

 Winter (November-March): Coolest and wettest conditions, 10-15°C (50-59°F).
-Higher chance of rain and strong winds.
-The archaeological site may have reduced operating hours, and ferry services become infrequent.
+More likelihood of rain and strong winds.
+The ancient site may have reduced operating hours, and ferry services become infrequent.

 Greece does not experience monsoons or hurricanes.
-Extreme heat may occur in July and August, calling for careful hydration and Sun protection.
+Extreme heat could occur in July and August, requesting careful hydration and Sun protection.
 Strong northerly "Meltemi" winds are common in summer.
 These winds may create rough seas, leading to ferry delays or cancellations, and outdoor exploration might appear less comfortable.
 Always check weather forecasts, especially wind predictions, before planning your Delos trip.

 Prepare your documents well in advance for smooth entry into Greece and your visit to Delos.
 Greece is in the schengen Zone, impacting visa requirements for many travelers.